Introduction to Theatre

 Honors Seminar - Acting

-The Honors is Acting Seminar is a requirement for Seniors who are pursuing Honors in Action.
+The Honors Seminar in Acting is a requirement for 12th graders who are pursuing Honors in Acting.
 The class covers the actual performance project that is the culmination of the Honors Concentration.
 Students will choose a variety of scenes that will allow them to explore and develop various characters.
 They will rehearse with fellow acting students and organize all production aspect of their scenes.
 They will follow a designated schedule of preparation before their pieces are performed in front of faculty and friends.